peter-pakanun/sveltekit-pocketbase/README.md

 ## Svelte Store

   This library comes with a Svelte store to manage the user state.
-  Beware, the store on the server is shared, so you should not use the store directly in the server.
+  Beware, the store on the server is shared across all client, so you should not use the store directly in the server.
 More infomation can be found in the [SvelteKit documentation](https://kit.svelte.dev/docs/state-management#using-stores-with-context).
   Here's an example of one way to access the store safely:
   ```javascript
   // +layout.server.js